Low-energy plasmon excitations in infinite-layer nickelates: Results

 In order to show the optical plasmon branch ($q_z=0$), in Fig. \ref{fig1}(a) we show a color intensity map of the charge-charge correlation function $\chi''_{c}(\vq,\omega)$ (see Appendix A) in the plane $\vq_\parallel$-$\omega$ in the direction $(0,0)$-$(\pi,0)$.
 The optical plasmon branch is rather flat and well defined for all $\vq_\parallel$.
-The optical plasma frequency at $\vq=(0,0,0)$ takes the value $\omega_{op}\sim 1.05$ eV, which agrees with the measured value\cite{cervasio22} as it was imposed.
-Figure \ref{fig1}(b) shows a similar intensity map for $q_z=\pi$, which is the lowest in energy and more intense low-energy-plasmon branch\cite{hepting18,greco19}.
-Similar to Fig. \ref{fig1}(a) the plasmons are well defined for all $\vq_\parallel$.
-Consistent with the large value of the interlayer hopping in the system ($t_z/t=0.084$) there is a plasmon gap of about $366$ meV at $(0,0,\pi)$, which is much larger than the observed plasmon gap of about $120$ meV in the cuprate SLCO\cite{hepting22}.
+The optical plasma frequency at $\vq=(0,0,0)$ takes the value $\omega_{op}\sim 1.05$ eV \cite{cervasio22}.
+Figure \ref{fig1}(b) shows a similar intensity map for $q_z=\pi$, which yields plasmons with the lowest energy \cite{hepting18,greco19}.
+Like in Fig. \ref{fig1}(a), the plasmons are well defined for all $\vq_\parallel$.
+Consistent with the large value of the interlayer hopping in the system ($t_z/t=0.084$) there is a plasmon gap of about $366$ meV at $(0,0,\pi)$, which is much larger than the observed plasmon gap of about $120$ meV in the cuprate SLCO \cite{hepting22}.

-In Fig. \ref{fig2}(a)-(c) we show results for $\chi''_{c}(\vq,\omega)$ for the momenta $(0.1,0,1)\pi$, $(0.2,0,1)\pi$ and $(0.4,0,1)\pi$, respectively, indicated by thin dotted lines in Fig. \ref{fig1}(b).
-The plasmons are well defined, even in spite of the broadening $\Gamma/t=0.1$.
+In Figs. \ref{fig2}(a)-\ref{fig2}(c) we show results for $\chi''_{c}(\vq,\omega)$ for the momenta $(0.1,0,1)\pi$, $(0.2,0,1)\pi$ and $(0.4,0,1)\pi$, respectively, indicated by thin dotted lines in Fig. \ref{fig1}(b).
+The plasmons are well defined, in spite of the broadening $\Gamma/t=0.1$.
 As expected, the intensity of the plasmon peak increases with increasing $\vq_\parallel$.
-At this point it is important to remark that in Fig. \ref{fig1}(a) and (b) and Fig. \ref{fig2}(a)-(c) there is no indication of a large particle-hole continuum below the plasmons.
-Nevertheless, Fig. \ref{fig3} shows the intensity color map for $\chi''_c({\bf q},\omega)$ on a logarithmic scale, for momenta along the $(0,0)$-$(\pi,0)$ direction and $q_z=\pi$, revealing the weak continuum at low energy, well separated from the plasmon branch.
-Thus, a large charge spectral weight is carried by the collective plasmon excitations.
-This diminished role of the particle-hole continuum in the $t$-$J$-$V$ calculations will be discussed again later.
+We note that there is no indication of a large particle-hole continuum below the plasmons in Fig. \ref{fig1}(a), \ref{fig1}(b) and Fig. \ref{fig2}(a)-\ref{fig2}(c).
+Nevertheless, Fig. \ref{fig3} shows the intensity color map for $\chi''_c({\bf q},\omega)$ in a logarithmic scale for momenta along the $(0,0)$-$(\pi,0)$ direction and $q_z=\pi$, revealing the weak continuum at low energy, well separated from the plasmon branch.
+Thus, a large charge spectral weight is carried dominantly by the collective plasmon excitations.
+This minor role of the particle-hole continuum in the $t$-$J$-$V$ calculations will be discussed again later.